1 Introduction

 Deribit shall not have any close links or other legal or economic relationships with third parties which are likely to impair its independence to favour a particular third party in relation to its provision of that specific activity.

-11. Waiver of service
+14 Waiver of service

-Where Deribit believes it is unable to manage the conflict of interest adequately and on a commercially reasonable basis, and the relevant client(s) does not agree to Deribit acting notwithstanding the conflict of interest, Deribit may refuse to provide services to the client.
+Where Deribit believes it is unable to manage the Conflict of Interest adequately and on a commercially reasonable basis, and the relevant Client(s) does not agree to Deribit acting notwithstanding the Conflict of Interest, Deribit may refuse to provide services to the Client.

-12. Record keeping
+15 Record keeping